szabgab/slides/crystal/README.md

 ## Ideas for slides

+What are these ? and ! mean at the end of the functions and sometimes end of various statements?
+What does   !something.empty? and why don't you write ¡empty! anyway?
+That would at least make sense...

 The need to recompile the whole thing before I run it and the fact that compilation is slow makes life of a (web) developer hard.
 The Jinja Template system of Johannes that does not need to be compiled makes at least the HTML development much faster.